haziq21/kichn/docs/websocket-api.md

 This file contains details about the WebSocket API that the web server provides.

-Clients should connect to the `/ws` endpoint of the web server after a successful login or signup.
+After a successful login or signup, clients should connect to the `/ws` endpoint of the web server.
 The connection request should carry a `session_token` cookie.
 A missing or invalid `session_token` cookie will result in a 401 Unauthorized response code (the initial HTTP connection will not be upgraded to a WebSocket connection).

 Every WebSocket message (sent either by the client or the server) represents a data update operation.
 For example, a client could send the server a message informing the server that the client has removed a certain product from the inventory list.
+Upon receiving this message, the server would apply the corresponding changes to the database, then it would send the same message to other clients in the kitchen to inform them of the change.
+Once the other clients receive the message, they would update their UI to reflect the change.

 All WebSocket messages will have the following fields in JSON.